Catherine Zeta-Jones: 1990–1996: Screen debut and career struggles

 Dismayed at being typecast as the token pretty girl in British films, Zeta-Jones relocated to Los Angeles, stating: "There was all this fuss about who I was and wasn't dating.
 I was a pretty face and a big bust and nothing else.
 People in the business believed what they read about me.
 So I decided to move away and start again."
 She believed that her anonymity in America helped her obtain roles on merit and not due to her public image.
 She earned the part of Sala, the henchwoman to the villainous Drax (Treat Williams) in the superhero film The Phantom (1996), starring Billy Zane in the titular role.
 A reviewer for Variety considered Zeta-Jones to be a standout in her part, but the film received a negative critical reception and earned little at the box office.
-The CBS television miniseries Titanic (1996), however, was better received.
+The CBS television miniseries Titanic (1996) was better received.
 Starring opposite Peter Gallagher and George C. Scott, she played the lead role of Isabella Paradine, a young mother who engages in an extramarital affair aboard the ill-fated RMS Titanic.

 1998–2000: Hollywood breakthrough and success

-Steven Spielberg took notice of Zeta-Jones in Titanic and recommended her to Martin Campbell, who was directing The Mask of Zorro (1998) for Spielberg's production company.
+Steven Spielberg took notice of Zeta-Jones in Titanic and recommended her to Martin Campbell, who was directing The Mask of Zorro (1998) for Spielberg's production company Amblin Entertainment.
 Campbell cast her as the leading lady instead of Izabella Scorupco, who was his original choice for the part.
 Co-starring Anthony Hopkins and Antonio Banderas, the film tells the story of Zorro (Hopkins), a Spanish warrior (the film is set in Old California) who sets out to avenge the death of his wife and find his lost daughter Elena (Zeta-Jones).
 She found similarities between her "volatile" Celtic personality and her Latin character's temperament, and in preparation she learnt dancing, riding and sword-fighting, and took diction lessons in Spanish.
 Filming action and dance sequences while wearing heavy corsets in the dry Mexican desert proved challenging for Zeta-Jones, but she found the experience "worth suffering for".
 The Mask of Zorro was positively received by the critics and grossed over $250 million worldwide.
 The role proved to be a breakthrough for her and she was nominated for the MTV Movie Award for Best Breakthrough Performance.